What does feijoa contain? Feijoa is a little green vitamin bomb. Feijoa: recipes

 1. Wash feijoa and lemon thoroughly.

-2. Remove the peel from the lemon and remove the sepals from the feijoa.
+2. Peel the lemon and remove the sepals from the feijoa.

-3. Pass the feijoa cut in half through a meat grinder or chop in a blender.
+3. Pass feijoas cut in half through a meat grinder or grind in a blender.

 5. Combine all ingredients together and mix thoroughly.

-6. Store in a refrigerator in an airtight container.
+6. Store in the refrigerator in an airtight container.

 Vitamin charge in every spoon - feijoa with honey and lemon

-If someone doesn't like the taste of lemon, it can be replaced with an orange.
-The benefits will remain the same, but the taste will change.
+If someone does not like the taste of lemon, it can be replaced with orange.
+The benefits will remain the same, but taste qualities will change.
 And lovers of spicy taste should try the combination of feijoa with ginger.

 Compote

-An unusually tasty drink that invigorates and cheers up, prepared from the following components:
+An unusually tasty drink that invigorates and lifts your spirits, is prepared from the following ingredients:

 • 500 g feijoa;